komuw/sewer/README.md

 [![codecov](https://codecov.io/gh/komuW/sewer/branch/master/graph/badge.svg)](https://codecov.io/gh/komuW/sewer)

 Sewer is a Let's Encrypt(ACME) client.
+It is name is derived from Kenyan hip hop artiste, Kitu Sewer.
 It allows you to obtain ssl/tls certificates from Let's Encrypt.
 Sewer currently only supports the DNS mode of validation, I have no plans of supporting other modes of validation.
 The currently supported DNS providers are: